Garrett-R/brainsuite-dft-importer/README.md

 This script takes a .dft file exported from BrainSuite and imports it into Blender with each tract being a separate object.

+NOTE: this is an unofficial script not written by the BrainSuite developers.
+If you have any issues please let me know!

 Usage
 -----